Overview

 Introduction to Marketing

-In an era of global, digitized, interactive business environments, marketing offers one of the best career opportunities for today’s business students.
-Marketing is a broad field, which includes activities related to selecting, designing, packaging, pricing, advertising, selling, distributing, and servicing a product in the domestic and/or international marketplace.
-It is the driving force in most businesses.
+In an era of global, digitized and interactive business environments, marketing offers you a thriving career opportunity.
+Marketing is a broad field which includes activities related to selecting, designing, packaging, pricing, advertising, selling, distributing and servicing a product in the domestic and/or international marketplace.
+It is a driving force in most businesses.

-Companies realize that understanding the marketplace and consumer wants and needs requires competent marketing personnel, from marketing researchers to creative advertisers.
-The degree to which a company responds to customer demands greatly impacts an organization’s success.
-Marketing classes integrate theory and practical applications while applying related business knowledge of computers, accounting, and management principles.
+This program will prepare you to understand the marketplace and consumer wants and needs.
+Today’s businesses require competent marketing personnel, from market researchers to creative advertisers.
+Marketing classes integrate theory and practical applications, while applying related business knowledge of computers, accounting and management principles.

 Marketing personnel are employed in retail, industrial and commercial firms, schools and hospitals, both locally and internationally.
-Marketing offers something for every business student — a desk job as a market research analyst, or travel and excitement with the public as a salesperson, retailer, or public relations person.
-According to the National Association of Colleges and Employers in the Job Outlook, marketing is in the top ten degrees in demand.
+Marketing offers something for every business student – a desk job as a market research analyst, or travel and excitement interacting with the public as a salesperson, retailer or public relations person.

-The students will be able to transfer to a four-year college or university with a solid marketing and overall business studies foundation or become employed in an entry-level marketing position.
+After completing your Marketing degree, you will be able to transfer to a 4-year college or university with a solid marketing and overall business studies foundation or be eligible for employment in an entry-level marketing position.

 Curriculum